Sports events around the world hit by coronavirus pandemic

 * Rugby Europe announced a suspension of all its matches and tournaments from March 13-April 15.

-* The Premiership Rugby Cup final on Sunday (March 15) has been postponed.
+* The Premiership Rugby Cup final on Sunday (March 15) was postponed.

-* Super Rugby, rugby union’s club competition in the southern hemisphere, is suspending its season after this weekend’s games.

-* Rugby Australia (RA) locked down its headquarters to be disinfected after two members of the national rugby sevens program were tested for the coronavirus.
+* Rugby Australia locked down its headquarters to be disinfected after two members of the national rugby sevens programme were tested for the virus.

+* South Africa Rugby suspended all national team training camps until April 14.

-* The ATP suspended its professional men’s tennis tour for six weeks after the Miami Open (March 23-April 5) was canceled.
+* The ATP suspended its professional men’s tennis tour for six weeks after the Miami Open (March 23-April 5) was cancelled.

 * The Fed Cup finals (Budapest; April 14-19) were postponed.

-* The rest of the modern pentathlon World Cup season has been postponed until May.
+* The rest of the modern pentathlon World Cup season was postponed until May.

-* The International Ski Federation canceled the final races of the men’s Alpine skiing World Cup.
+* The International Ski Federation cancelled the final races of the men’s Alpine skiing World Cup.

-* The World Cup finals in Cortina were canceled along with the last three women’s races in Are.
+* The World Cup finals in Cortina were cancelled along with the last three women’s races in Are.

-* The speed skating world championships in Seoul have been postponed until at least October.
+* The speed skating world championships in Seoul were postponed until at least October.

-* The March 16-22 world figure skating championships in Montreal were canceled.
+* The March 16-22 world figure skating championships in Montreal were cancelled.

+* The African Volleyball confederation will postpone beach volleyball Olympic qualifiers due to international travel restrictions preventing athletes taking part.

-Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Frank Pingue in Toronto, Robert Muller in Prague and Gene Cherry in Raleigh; Editing by Ken Ferris and Ed Osmond
+Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Frank Pingue in Toronto, Amy Tennery in New York, Robert Muller in Prague and Gene Cherry in Raleigh; Editing by Ken Ferris, Ed Osmond, Toby Davis, Kevin Liffey